- Sultanahmet Mosque (a.k.a. the Blue Mosque) interior…

 One of the city’s “newer” structures — a mere 150 years in comparison to its centuries-old neighbors — the Beylerbeyi Palace sits right along the shores of the Bosphorous.
 Its guest rooms are said to have inspired those in parts of Tuileries Palace in Paris.

-The Byzantine and Ottoman empires, the romance of the sultans and the grand, romantic palaces they built….
-No wonder Istanbul was one of Tory’s favorite trips.
+Istanbul is the stuff of legend.
+Constantinople, the Byzantine and Ottoman empires, the romance of the sultans and the grand, romantic palaces they built.
+No wonder it was one of Tory’s favorite trips.
+Here, our tour through the city sights.

 Photographed by Noa Griffel